iotaledger/iota.py/docs/api.rst

-Standard API
+Core API
 ============

-The Standard API includes all of the core API calls that are made available by the current `IOTA Reference Implementation <https://github.com/iotaledger/iri>`__.
+The Core API includes all of the core API calls that are made available by the current `IOTA Reference Implementation <https://github.com/iotaledger/iri>`__.

 These methods are "low level" and generally do not need to be called directly.

-For the full documentation of all the Standard API calls, please refer to the `official documentation <https://iota.readme.io/>`__.
+For the full documentation of all the Core API calls, please refer to the `official documentation <https://iota.readme.io/>`__.

 Extended API